Anatoly Maistruk: Ust-Ilimsk triple murder

-While it was quickly established that the victims were likely Central Asians - judging by the fact that they had eaten pilaf shortly before their deaths - the coroners struggled to identify them.
-Investigators were dispatched to the Kazakh and later the Uzbek SSR to look for relatives - after some searching, investigator Rais Mazitov decided to buy some souvenirs in Tashkent, only to come across some clothing whose fabric was similar to that of the victims' clothing.
+While it was quickly established that the victims were likely Central Asians, judging by they had eaten pilaf shortly before their deaths, the coroners struggled to identify them.
+Investigators were dispatched to the Kazakh and later the Uzbek SSR to look for relatives – after some searching, investigator Rais Mazitov decided to buy some souvenirs in Tashkent, only to come across some clothing whose fabric was similar to that of the victims' clothing.
 He learned that it was produced in a single factory in Namangan, and when he went there to look for potential clues, Mazitov located an elderly veteran who claimed that the victims were his nephew and grandsons, and that they had gone to Irkutsk to buy a car with 14,000 rubles hidden in their shorts.
 According to the veteran, he had submitted a missing persons report for all three some time ago, but the local police department had ignored his pleas for help.
 When asked if he knew anybody who would want to harm his relatives, the veteran mentioned a man by the name of "Kambarov", but said that he wanted to kill him himself.

 Fearing that the man could potentially kill an innocent victim, Mazitov tracked down and identified the man as Holbek Kambarov, a friend of the Muidinovs who had accompanied them at the deal.
 He was detained as a possible suspect, but during questioning, he claimed that he had nothing to do with the triple murder.
 When asked about the seller, Kambarov said that he did not remember his name, but remembered that the man was of Slavic appearance, blond, very tall and well-built, and owned a rare white Zhiguli.

 Voronezh murders

 While police in Irkutsk were still investigating the Muidinov murders, they soon received a tip about a similar crime that had occurred in rural Voronezh Oblast.
-On September 2, a group of teenagers who had gone camping found the body of a man in a forest.
-Over the next several days, officers discovered two additional bodies, and upon investigating the crime scene, local authorities established their identities as three acquaintances from the Turkmen SSR - Allamurat Hudoyarov, Yakkbay Kerimov and Illan Uallyev.
-Hudoyarov and Kerimov had been repeatedly stabbed to death, while Uallyev - an army veteran - had been killed with a throwing knife.
+On 2 September, a group of teenagers who had gone camping found the body of a man in a forest.
+Over the next several days, officers discovered two additional bodies, and upon investigating the crime scene, local authorities established their identities as three acquaintances from the Turkmen SSR: Allamurat Hudoyarov, Yakkbay Kerimov and Illan Uallyev.
+Hudoyarov and Kerimov had been repeatedly stabbed to death, while Uallyev, an army veteran, had been killed with a throwing knife.

 A short time after this discovery, Voronezh investigators were informed of a double murder in a different jurisdiction that shared similarities with this crime.
-In that case, the victims were two male relatives - whose names and nationality have not been revealed - who had also been stabbed to death and had tried to buy a car.
+In that case, the victims were two male relatives, whose names and nationality have not been revealed, who had also been stabbed to death and had tried to buy a car.
 Due to the similarities shared with the murders in Irkutsk, investigators in both oblasts concluded that they had been committed by the same murderer.